AngievR05/mood-meals/README.md

 ## 🪞 Reflection

-Mood Meals demonstrates a deep integration of **human-centered UX** and **data-driven backend logic**.
+Mood Meals demonstrates a deep integration of **human-centred UX** and **data-driven backend logic**.
 It bridges emotional wellness with nutrition tracking, offering a soft, personal, and intuitive user experience.

 Extra achievements:
 - Deployed live with HTTPS, SEO, and analytics.
 - Fully modular React architecture.
-- Real-world production standards (auth, normalization, deployment pipeline).
+- Real-world production standards (auth, normalisation, deployment pipeline).

 This project taught me to merge **creative UX empathy** with **full-stack scalability**, proving that emotional intelligence and technology can work hand in hand.